ericyork/eg_11tail/README.md

 # eg_11tail
-A scaffolded starter repo for the [11ty](https://www.11ty.dev/) static site generator (SSG), with [TailwindCSS](https://tailwindcss.com/installation) and [DaisyUI](https://daisyui.com/) for interface styles and components.
+This repository contains a basic scaffolded starter repo for the [11ty](https://www.11ty.dev/) static site generator (SSG), with [TailwindCSS](https://tailwindcss.com/installation) and [DaisyUI](https://daisyui.com/) for interface styles and components.

 ## Requirements
 Both 11ty and TailwindCSS require [node.js](https://nodejs.org) version 14 or higher.
 You can check this in your terminal by running ```node --version```.
-Additionally, you'll need at least basic knowledge of how to use a terminal, of node and npm, and of HTML, CSS, and JS.
-Knowledge of markdown and nunjucks is also useful.
+Additionally, it's helpful to have at least basic knowledge of node, npm, HTML, CSS, and JS, and knowledge of markdown and nunjucks is useful too.

 ## Usage
   1. Download (or clone) the repo and, in your terminal, ```cd``` to the repo directory